13:22 PM, 11th December 2017, About 4 years ago

 Some accountants have yet to consider solutions to the restrictions on finance cost relief affecting private landlords under Section 24 of The Finance (No.2) Act 2015, let alone to make recommendations to their clients.
 Many other accountants are oblivious to structures such as BICT and are too stuck in their ways to explore new solutions to new issues.
 For this reason, many landlords are beginning to realise their accountants are nothing more than glorified book-keepers and are looking to switch to forward thinking accountancy practices for ongoing advice.

-The benefit of building this database is that we are now able to refer our tax-planning clients to accountants in their area who are equally forward thinking to ourselves.Show Form To Book A Tax Planning Consultation
+The benefit of building this database is that we are now able to refer our tax-planning clients to accountants in their area who are equally forward thinking to ourselves.Show Book a Tax Planning Consultation

 Property118 Limited has just released a new spreadsheet for landlords and their accountants to download free of charge.